oubiwann/system-setups/README.rst

   git clone https://github.com/oubiwann/system-setups.git

-Lubuntu/Awesome Tiling WM
+Lubuntu/CL-FSWM Tiling WM
 -------------------------

+These instructions can be applied (with the appropriate substitutions) for other targets as well:

 .. code:: shell

-  cd system-setups/lubuntu-awesome
+  cd system-setups
+  make lubuntu-clfswm